huberf/tutorial-nomie-api/README.md

 NOTE: The API will be available only to a small group of people initially.
 To request access to the API please send a message to support @ happydata.org

-The Nomie API is a simple way to send events, data, notes and more to your device running Nomie.

-## Virtual Tap of a Tracker Button
-You can virtually tap your button by sending the ``track`` action to the Nomie API.
-Replace spaces in the tracker name with '%20'.

-## Overview
 The Nomie API accepts a push command.
 This command is a loosely URI based string that contains an action followed by specific parameters to support that action.

 ## Track Action
-The track action allows you to virtually track any of your tracker by their label.
+The track action allows you to virtually track any of your installed trackers.
 If you request a tracked event from a tracker that you do not have installed, it will simply be ignored and erased.
 ```
 https://api.nomie.io/v2/push/{apikey}/action=track/label=Peed
 https://api.nomie.io/v2/push/{apikey}/action=track/label=Ate%20Food